NCAR/lrose-docs/lrose-core/lrose-data-flow.md

 The **DsFmqServer** application is a server that helps to implement remote read and write operations via an FMQ.

-The figure below shows the difference between a local and remote read:
+The figure below shows the implementation of a local and remote read:

 <img align="center" src="./FMQ_read_remote.png">

-The figure below shows the difference between a local and remote write:
+The figure below shows the implementation of a local and remote write:

 <img align="center" src="./FMQ_write_remote.png">